-The summer months are long behind us but it doesn't mean you need to put your hammock away.
+The summer months are long behind us (or just ahead of us, depending on your perspective...) but it doesn't mean you need to put your hammock away.
 While it may sound crazy, cold weather hammock camping is a thing and it's actually quite exhilarating!

 You haven't been hammock camping until you've been hammock camping in the winter.
 Truly a gem that can only be experienced in person, cold-weather camping is incredibly sublime, something out of Henry David Thoreau's Walden.

 However, we cannot undermine its nature.
 This is a cold that is inescapable until you find yourself back indoors.
 Cold weather camping or hammock camping is not for the ill-prepared or inexperienced.

 So before you get ahead of yourself and end up an icicle, it's in your best interest to be well prepared for the cold.
 That said, we created today's article to list out some things you need to know when cold weather hammock camping.

 Some Cold Weather Hammock Camping Tips

 To address your first question, yes, you can go hammock camping in the winter.
 In fact, hammocks are best suited for cold-weather camping in comparison to tents as you're up and away from the ground.
 This keeps you away from the snow, allowing you to retain your warmth whilst tucked away in your hammock.

 However, a simple hammock is not enough to withstand the cold.
 If you want a successful go at cold-weather hammock camping, you need to first research your desired location and be in the know of any and all safety measures.

 Scouting out the best location to pitch your hammock is just like any other camping trip, yet this time around you need to factor in the cold weather.
 We're not being dramatic here, remember that heat rises.